spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 4. Edit the configuration file (`inventory/host_vars/matrix.example.com/vars.yml`)
 5. Edit the inventory hosts file (`inventory/hosts`)

-Before editing those two files, make sure to read explanations on them to understand what needs to be configured.
+Before editing these 2 files, make sure to read explanations on them to understand what needs to be configured.

-**💡Recommendation**: instead of configuring a lot of things all at once, we recommend starting with the basic (default) settings in order to get yourself familiar with how the playbook works.
-After making sure that everything works as expected, you can add (and remove) advanced settings / features and run the playbook as many times as you wish.

-**Notes:**
+**💡 Tips:**
 - If you are not in control of anything on the base domain, you would need to set additional configuration on `vars.yml`.
 For more information, see [How do I install on matrix.example.com without involving the base domain?](faq.md#how-do-i-install-on-matrix-example-com-without-involving-the-base-domain) on our FAQ.
-- When you edit `vars.yml`, make sure to pick a correct domain, because you can't change the domain after deployment.
-If you pick the wrong one, you'll have to run the Uninstalling step.
+- Certain configuration decisions (like the base domain configured in `matrix_domain` and homeserver implementation configured in `matrix_homeserver_implementation`) are final.
+If you make the wrong choice and wish to change it, you'll have to run the Uninstalling step and start over.
+- Instead of configuring a lot of things all at once, we recommend starting with the basic (default) settings in order to get yourself familiar with how the playbook works.
+After making sure that everything works as expected, you can add (and remove) advanced settings / features and run the playbook as many times as you wish.

 ## Install